Terms of Service

 For the purposes of this Section, "anonymised data"means data that has been processed such that it can no longer be used to identify a specific individual, agency, property, or transaction, either directly or in combination with other data.
 Anonymised data is not "personal information" within the meaning of the Privacy Act 1988 (Cth) and is not subject to the Australian Privacy Principles.

-8.2 Cross-Tenant Anonymised Pattern Matching
+8.2 Cross-Tenant Anonymised Pattern Matching (Future Capability)

 3. The cryptographic key used for hashing is held exclusively by Korvos and is not shared with any Agency Customer or third party.
-Without access to this key, the hash cannot be computed or verified externally.

 4. No personal information, agency identity, or transaction detail crosses tenant boundaries.

-5. When a matching hash is detected, the Platform returns only banded signals — such as activity level (e.g., first-time buyer, active, investor) and historical fall-over risk band (e.g., low, medium, high).
+5. When a matching hash is detected, the Platform returns only banded signals — such as activity level (e.g. first-time buyer, active, investor) and historical fall-over risk band (e.g. low, medium, high).

 6. The originating agency's identity and data are never disclosed to the querying agency.